 Cons of SMART Recovery

-Now that we’ve answered the question “what is SMART Recovery?” and examined the pros and cons of SMART Recovery, the questions becomes how to get involved.
-Well, they offer online resources and support to individuals participating in the program.
-They bring meetings to correctional facilities in numerous states, including: Arizona, California, Florida, Indiana, Massachusetts, Michigan, Minnesota, New Jersey, New York, Vermont, Virginia, Washington, and Wisconsin.
+SMART Recovery offers online resources and support to individuals participating in the program.
+They bring meetings to correctional facilities in numerous states, including Arizona, California, Florida, Indiana, Massachusetts, Michigan, Minnesota, New Jersey, New York, Vermont, Virginia, Washington, and Wisconsin.

 The easiest way to get involved is by joining their online support group.

-One thing that SMART Recovery and AA can both agree on is that addiction is a progressive and deadly disease, therefore successful treatment must be just as progressive and specialized.
+One thing that both programs can agree on is that addiction is a progressive and deadly disease, therefore successful treatment must be just as progressive and specialized.
 Fortunately, Lighthouse Recovery Institute takes this idea to heart.

 We offer Gender-Specific Addiction Treatment, so our patients can focus on what’s important while in treatment and begin living healthy and successful lives.